 Cubs' Javier Baez: Goes deep again

-Baez went 2-for-4 with a solo home run, two RBI and two runs scored in Wednesday's 6-0 win over the Marlins.
+Baez went 1-for-4 with a three-run home run in Wednesday's 7-6 win over the Dodgers.

-Baez has now homered in consecutive games and he hit the cover off the ball the entire three-game series against the Marlins, going a combined 8-for-13 with the two home runs, four RBI and six runs scored.
-The slugging infielder is probably sad to be leaving Miami, but Baez has shown the ability to stay hot for long stretches, so enjoy this run while he's on it.
+Baez hit his second home run in as many nights and eighth through 22 games this season.
+He set a career high with 34 long balls in 2018, and the dynamic 26-year-old is on pace to easily surpass that figure this year.

 More News